-- i) Were the context, problem, needs and priorities well analyzed and reviewed during project initiation? - ii) Are the planned project objectives and outcomes relevant and realistic to the situation on the ground? - iii) Do outputs link to intended outcomes which link to broader paradigm shift objectives of the project? - iv) Are the outputs being achieved in a timely manner?
-Is this achievement supportive of the ToC and pathways identified? - v) How is the project Theory of Change (ToC) used in helping the project achieve results/ How is the ToC applied through the project?? - vi) Is the project Theory of Change (ToC) and intervention logic coherent and realistic?
-Does the ToC and intervention logic hold or does it need to be adjusted?
-Reconstruct the ToC, if appropriate, aligning it with the GCF ToC format. - vii) Verify the mitigation impact that the project has achieved.
-Analyse the GHG emissions achieved (including indirect emissions).
-Has an appropriate MRV system for GHG emission been established and implemented? - viii) Are the planned inputs and strategies identified realistic, appropriate and adequate to achieve the results?
-Were they sequenced sufficiently to efficiently deliver the expected results? - ix) Are the outputs being achieved in a timely manner?
-Is this achievement supportive of the ToC and pathways identified? - x) What and how much progress has been made towards achieving the overall outputs and outcomes of the project (including contributing factors and constraints)? - xi) To what extent is the project able to demonstrate changes against the baseline (assessment in approved Funding Proposal) for the GCF investment criteria (including contributing factors and constraints)? - xii) How realistic are the risks and assumptions of the project? - xiii) How did the project deal with issues and risks in implementation? - xiv) To what extent did the project's M&E data and mechanism(s) contribute to achieving project results? - xv) Are the project's governance mechanisms functioning efficiently? - xvi) To what extent did the design of the project help or hinder achieving its own goals? - xvii) Were there clear baselines indicators and/or benchmark for performance measurements?
+- i) Was the context, problem, needs and priorities well analyzed and reviewed during project initiation? - ii) Are the planned project objectives and outcomes relevant and realistic to the situation on the ground? - iii) How is the project Theory of Change (ToC) used in helping the project achieve results/ How is the ToC applied through the project?? - iv) Verify the mitigation impact that the project has achieved.
+Has an appropriate MRV system for GHG emission been established and implemented?
+Do outputs link to intended outcomes which link to broader paradigm shift objectives of the project? - v) Are the planned inputs and strategies identified realistic, appropriate and adequate to achieve the results?
+Were they sequenced sufficiently to efficiently deliver the expected results? - vi) Are the outputs being achieved in a timely manner?
+Is this achievement supportive of the ToC and pathways identified? - vii) What and how much progress has been made towards achieving the overall outputs and outcomes of the project (including contributing factors and constraints)? - viii) To what extent is the project able to demonstrate changes against the baseline (assessment in approved Funding Proposal) for the GCF investment criteria (including contributing factors and constraints)? - ix) How realistic are the risks and assumptions of the project? - x) How did the project deal with issues and risks in implementation? - xi) To what extent did the project's M&E data and mechanism(s) contribute to achieving project results? - xii) Are the project's governance mechanisms functioning efficiently? - xiii) To what extent did the design of the project help or hinder achieving its own goals? - xiv) Were there clear baselines indicators and/or benchmark for performance measurements?
 How were these used in project management?
-To what extent and how the project applies adaptive management? - xviii) What, if any, alternative strategies would have been more effective in achieving the project objectives?
+To what extent and how the project applies adaptive management?

+xv) What, if any, alternative strategies would have been more effective in achieving the project objectives?